CarloWood/dnscrypt-resolvers/README.md

              {"stamp": "sdns://AQMAAAAAAAAAFFsyYTBkOjJhMDA6Mjo6XTo4NDQzILysMvrVQ2kXHwgy1gdQJ8MgjO7w6OmflBjcd2Bl1I8pEWNsZWFuYnJvd3Npbmcub3Jn",
               "protocol": "DNSCrypt", "flags": "NoLog|DNSSEC", "address": "[2a0d:2a00:2::]:8443",
               "pk": "bcac32fad54369171f0832d6075027c3208ceef0e8e99f9418dc776065d48f29", "provider": "cleanbrowsing.org", "IP": "2a0d:2a00:2::"],
-    "info": ["Blocks access to adult, pornographic and explicit sites over IPv6.
-It also blocks proxy and VPN domains that are used to bypass the filters.
-Mixed content sites (like Reddit) are also blocked.
-Google, Bing and Youtube are set to the Safe Mode.", "Warning: This server is incompatible with anonymization."], "flags": "IPv6|IncompatibleWithAnon|FamilyFilter" },
+    "info": ["Blocks access to adult, pornographic and explicit sites over IPv6."
+             "It also blocks proxy and VPN domains that are used to bypass the filters."
+             "Mixed content sites (like Reddit) are also blocked."
+             "Google, Bing and Youtube are set to the Safe Mode.", "Warning: This server is incompatible with anonymization."], "flags": "IPv6|IncompatibleWithAnon|FamilyFilter" },